Lpaladini90/FoodTruckProject/README.md

   - The menu displays a total of 4 options to the user.

-        - The first option will display a list of all the food trucks in the challenge and all of its properties associated with the trucks, but only pertaining to the amount of food trucks entered above. :truck:
+        - The first option will display a list of all the food trucks in the challenge and all of its properties associated with the trucks, but only pertaining to the amount of food trucks entered above.

             - This includes the following: Name, Type, Rating (given by the user) and the special numeric Id that the program as automatically assigned to each food truck.
                 ( This ID was not a user input but instead a behind the scene piece of code that is assigned as each truck is created.)

-        - The second option in the menu will display the average rating of all the food trucks entered.:truck:
+        - The second option in the menu will display the average rating of all the food trucks entered.

-        - The third option will display the food truck that has the highest rating of all, therefor being crowned as the winner of the challenge, :trophy: and will display all of the properties of that specific food truck and non of the other contestants.
+        - The third option will display the food truck that has the highest rating of all, therefor being crowned as the winner of the challenge, will display all of the properties of that specific food truck and non of the other contestants.

-        - The fourth option is a simple quit button, allowing the user to leave the app completely.:truck:
+        - The fourth option is a simple quit button, allowing the user to leave the app completely.

 - In order to have the user enter the appropriate menu option they are wanting displayed, I created a switch.